NEW TRAINING PACKAGE

 Training and Assessment

-The primary learning support comes from Student Services or the training and assessment team.
+The primary learning support comes from our Student Experience Team and from our Trainers and Assessors.

-Student Advisors offer support throughout a learner’s studies and can help with the following information:
+Student Experience Advisors offer support throughout a learner’s studies and can help with the following information:

 - Support services